PashaBarahimi/Computer-Aided-Design-Projects/README.md

     </tr>
 </table>

-And $t$ is the iteration number where the function is being executed.
-The encoder function is executed for 24 times and after that, the output is generated.
+And $t$ is the iteration number where the function is being executed. (the encoder module executes the 5 functions 24 times)